entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Upper Devonian Gogo Formation of Western Australia.
 Palaeontology 38 (part 1): 39–62.

 Maddison WP, Donoghue MJ, Maddison DR. 1984.
-Outgroup analysis and parsimony.
+Outgroup analysis and parsimony.
 Sytematic Zoology 83:
 83–103.

 Mark-Kurik E. 1963.
 On the spinal plate of the Middle